 Just like with regular SEO, failing to get your Amazon SEO right will result in less traffic and fewer sales.
 But Amazon’s search algorithm works differently than any Google or Bing algorithm in surfacing results.
 In a nutshell, there are way fewer ranking factors (around 30) than with typical SEO, which can include as many as 200.

 Amazon’s search algorithm is really about just two things: relevance and performance.

 Relevance is all about what you name your product, because it is the first thing a buyer will see on their Results page.
-You’ll want to put your most important keywords in your product title, and put your very most important keywords at the beginning of your product title: Brand name.
-Product type.
-Key Features.
-Size.
-Color.
-Quantity.
-These are the things buyers are scanning for, so make their lives easy.
+Put your most important keywords into your product name, starting with the most important.

 Performance is where Amazon ranks you on your bounce and conversion rates.
 Your site has to perform as promised (with keywords relevant to searches), which means keeping shoppers there long enough to read through all your product details, and converting a decent number of them.
 In other words, you have to stay relevant enough to perform or Amazon will send you into Results Page oblivion.

 There are a number of different ways you can go about this, ranging from “quick and dirty” to meticulous research with professional tools.